Evano Oruvan

 Evano Oruvan is a 2007 Indian Tamil-language psychological drama film directed by Nishikant Kamat who made his debut in the Tamil film industry with the film.
-It is a remake of Kamat's Marathi film, Dombivli Fast, which is loosely based on the 1993 American Falling Down.
+It is a remake of Kamat's Marathi film, Dombivli Fast, which is loosely based on the 1993 American film Falling Down.
 The film stars Madhavan and Sangeetha, with Seeman acting in a pivotal role.

 The film's music is composed by P. Sameer and the title song by G. V. Prakash Kumar.
 It is produced by noted Hindi directors Abbas Burmawalla and Mustan Burmawalla as they make their debuts as Tamil film producers under the distribution of their home banner, Burmawalla Limited.
 It had been previously named, Ivan Yaaro.
-The film's title is based on a song from Minnale (2001), also starring Madhavan.
+The film's title is based on a song from Alai Payuthey (2001), also starring Madhavan.